The number of particles in activated random walk on the complete graph: Proof of Propositions and

-Our goal is to show, that if $S_t$ is small, then it has a considerable drift upwards in the next step, resulting in reduction of the number of S-particles with high probability.
-Define the event
+Moreover we define for $x \geq y \geq 1$ } { Our goal is to show that, if $S_t$ is {far below, respectively, far above $0$}, then it has a considerable drift upwards, respectively, downwards in the next step, resulting in reduction, respectively, increase, of the number of S-particles with high probability. {Define the events